 The curriculum at ISS in Grades 9 and 10 follows the IB Middle Years Programme (IBMYP).
 Students then choose to continue with the IBDP or the ISS HSD.
 The HSD curriculum in Grades 11 and 12 includes some IBDP courses to be followed along with custom-built courses developed from a range of global curricula.

 Subjects pursued in the ISS HSD

-- Studies in Language and Literature
+- Social Studies (Individuals and Societies)

-- Mother Tongue (for Grades 11 and 12 )
+Subjects pursued in Grades 11 and 12

 - Social Studies

-- Physical Education
+- Physical Health Education (eligible for elective credits)

 ISS HSD Graduation Requirements

-Regardless of their subject choice, students are required to attain a minimum of 21 credits over their 4 year** journey in order to graduate and move on to university applications.
+Students who choose the ISS HSD can take a combination of International Baccalaureate (IB) and ISS courses.
+Regardless of their subject choice, students are required to attain a minimum of 23 credits over their 4 year** journey in order to graduate – a student must also complete the Service as Action programme in Grades 9 and 10, and a Creativity, Activity, Service (CAS) programme in Grades 11 and 12.
 Please refer to this link for details of the grading criteria.